Learning the Intrinsic Dimensionality of Fermi-Pasta-Ulam-Tsingou Trajectories: A Nonlinear Approach using a Deep Autoencoder Model: Results and Discussion

+However, we note that there is another important difference between the DAE approach and the linear one.
+Indeed, according to the latter, the estimated ID remains unchanged as $\beta \leq 1.1$, irrespective of the heuristic used, whereas the DAE predicts an increase by unity, i.e., $m^{\ast} = 3$.
 To understand this dimensionality variation, one needs to consider an important feature characterizing the $\beta$ model: the symmetry about its center for initially symmetric excitations~\cite{reiss2023, pace2019}.
 This means that if we initially excite a Fourier mode with an odd wave number, then the energy cannot spread to even-numbered modes.
 In the present case, the initial condition corresponds to assigning the total energy $\mathcal{E}_1 \approx 0.45$ to the first mode $E_1$ only.
-As a result, the energy is observed to be shared by odd-numbered modes $E_1$, $E_3$, and $E_5$ only, in the regime of recurrence, i.e., when $\beta \leq 1$ (see, for instance, Fig.~\ref{fig:fig8}).
+As a result, the energy is expected to be shared only by the odd-numbered modes only, in the regime of recurrence.
+In our case, this occurs when $\beta \leq 1$, as illustrated for instance by the simulation for $\beta = 1$ in Fig.~\ref{fig:fig8}.
+In contrast, when $\beta = 1.1$, the even-numbered modes $E_2$ and $E_4$ are also involved in the system's dynamics, as illustrated in Fig.~\ref{fig:fig6}.
+In such a case, the mode energies $E_2$ and $E_4$, shown as dotted curves in purple and cyan, respectively, acquire a small amount of energy towards the end of the simulation.
+However, this energy gain is not attributable to the symplectic integrator numerical error.
+Indeed, in Sec.~\ref{sec:fput_facts} we show that the energy drop of odd modes $E_1, E_3$ and $E_5$, which is approximately $6.55\%$ of total energy $\mathcal{E}_1$, quantitatively accounts for the energy transferred to even modes $E_2$ and $E_4$, corresponding approximately $6.02\%$ of $\mathcal{E}_1$ (see, in particular Fig.~\ref{fig:fig8bis}).
+This energy transfer from odd to even modes occurs slowly in a regime where the system has not yet reached thermal equilibrium and cannot be attributed to the characteristic oscillatory time dependence of the symplectic integrator error~\cite{Donnelly2005}.

-In contrast, when $\beta = 1.1$, even-numbered modes $E_2$ and $E_4$ start to be excited.
-Note that this happens only toward the end of the simulation; see Fig.~\ref{fig:fig6}, where $E_2$ and $E_4$ can acquire approximately a maximum of $6\%$ of the total energy.
-Therefore, we can relate the change in ID from $m^{\ast} = 2$ to $m^{\ast} = 3$ to the occurrence of SB in the $\beta$ model.
-We suspect that this variation in ID may imply a substantial difference in the geometric or topological features of the $2$-dimensional and $3$-dimensional manifolds on which the trajectories lie.
-Accordingly, this interesting finding could be properly investigated using other ML tools, for instance, those from topological and geometric data analysis~\cite{Carlsson2009, chazal2021, Otter2017, Munch_2017, Papillon2025, hickokthesis2023, hickok2023}.
+That being said, we can relate the change in ID from $m^{\ast} = 2$ to $m^{\ast} = 3$ to the occurrence of SB in the $\beta$ model, whereby energy begins to flow from odd to even modes.
+Notably, this important dynamical feature could not be detected using PCA due to the nonlinear structure of the trajectory data.
+Accordingly, we suspect that the change in ID due to symmetry breaking may imply a substantial difference in the geometric or topological features of the $2$- and $3$-dimensional Riemannian manifolds on which the trajectories lie.
+This could be properly addressed using suitable tools from topological and geometric data analysis~\cite{Carlsson2009, chazal2021, Otter2017, Munch_2017, Papillon2025, hickokthesis2023, hickok2023}.